 Family Date Nights

 Spending quality time together is a great goal for every family, so make it a “date.”
-As a family goal, commit to 17 date nights (or day dates) in 2017.
+As a family goal, commit to 17 date nights (or day dates) in the new year.
 These can include anything from a movie night or game night at home, a family dinner out, or playing together at the park.

 Device Free Dinner